MarjusMetushi/Code-Editor-Prototype/README.md

-### This is a Java-based GUI code editor prototype designed for developers and learners.
+### This is a Java-based GUI code editor prototype!
 ### It supports popular programming languages, offers syntax highlighting, auto-closing brackets,
 ### and many essential features for a seamless coding experience.